matrix-org/matrix-spec-proposals/specification/45_typing_notifications.rst

   # timeout is in milliseconds; suggested no more than 20 or 30 seconds

-This should be re-sent by the client to continue informing the server the user is still typing; I suggest a safety margin of 5 seconds before the expected timeout runs out.
+This should be re-sent by the client to continue informing the server the user is still typing; a safety margin of 5 seconds before the expected timeout runs out is recommended.
 Just keep declaring a new timeout, it will replace the old one.

 To set "I am no longer typing"::